semiotic-ai/h2s2/README.md

 A hologrophic homomorphic signature scheme uses a precomputation step to make the aggregate verification process more efficient.
 See this white paper for more detail.

+A note on the name `Holographic`.
+We were inspired by [Marlin](https://eprint.iacr.org/2019/1047.pdf), which uses precomputed commitments to a circuit to be evaluated in a zkSNARK.
+This seems analogous to our approach of precomputing the aggregate hash for the table used in a homomorphic signature scheme.
+As we were working on this, we found a similar approach published in 2014 by [Catalano, Fiore, and Warinchi](https://eprint.iacr.org/2014/469.pdf) which they call Homomorphic Signatures with Efficient Verification.

 This library is implemented using the `ark-works` cryptographic ecosystem and provides an extensible trait for other signature schemes that follow a similar design.

 ---